Machine Learning

 • Model: the way we're understanding the problem, and making predictions.

-• Parameters: values in the model that determine how it predicts.
+• Parameters: values in the model that determine how it predicts, determined by training.

 • Fit/Train: using training data to get good values for the parameters.